vaibssingh/vaibhav/README.md

 I am creating it just to keep track of my progress as I learn.
 Also, because now I can say that I have my own website 😎

-You can see my all other completed or under-progress work [here](https://github.com/vaibssingh).
-I am mostly interested in anything Linux and Machine Learning.
+You can see my all other completed/under-progress work [here](https://github.com/vaibssingh).
+I am mostly interested in Machine Learning and anything related to Linux (and TV shows and movies).

 ### Some more stuff about me